teeotsa/windows-10-debloat/README.md

 # Windows 10 Debloater Script

+Discord Link (if you have any issues) : **https://discord.gg/JtMvqaNR5V**

+⚠ This project is kinda out-dated and i don't really have to update it either!
+Im focusing on my [**Windows 11 Debloater**](https://github.com/teeotsa/windows-11-debloat) because its my most popular project! ⚠

 ⚠ Disclaimer: You're doing this at your own risk, I am not responsible for any data loss or damage that may occur.

 This script might break something important for You.
 But if you are looking **Windows 7 like experience without any UWP Applications** then this script is perfect for you!